lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 any, and he may take up blots, even if some of his men have not been entered.

-Should a player be taken up, he is obliged to enter the cap- tured "man" before playing any other already entered.
+Should a player be taken up, he is obliged to enter the captured "man" before playing any other already entered.

-A player who throws doublets is not only entitled to, but bound to use (or "play") the doublets thrown, and also the complimentary ones, *i. e.,* the corresponding doublets on oppo- site faces of the dice.
+A player who throws doublets is not only entitled to, but bound to use (or "play") the doublets thrown, and also the complimentary ones, *i. e.,* the corresponding doublets on opposite faces of the dice.
 Example: He throws sixes, therefore must first play four sixes and then four aces, and in addition he has another throw.